willydlw/fall2020avd/arduino_nano/common_linux_arduino_errors.md

 To add a user to the dialout group, type the following command, but substitute your user name in place of the words username.

 ```
-sudo adduser username dialout
+sudo usermod -a -G dialout $USER
 ```

-Typing groups again likely will not show you have been added to the dialout group.
-There have been times where I have had to reboot Linux to have that update.
+Typing groups may not show you have been added to the dialout group.
+There have been times where I have had to reboot Linux to have the group addition update.
 But first, try uploading the Arduino program.